 The tread depth on your tyres should never fall below 1.6 millimetres.
 If you regularly drive on slick or wet surfaces you will be better off with twice that much depth.
 You can easily buy a gauge to measure your tread depth the same way the professionals do.

 These days tyres have convenient tread wear indicator bars built into them.
-These bars are barely visible when the tire is new but as they gradually wear down these bars begin to appear.
+These bars are barely visible when the tyre is new but as they gradually wear down these bars begin to appear.
 The bars are flat and run perpendicular to the direction of the trend itself.
-If more than one or two are visible this means the tread is getting low and the tire needs replacing.
+If more than one or two are visible this means the tread is getting low and the tyre needs replacing.
 The tread bars will be particularly obvious when driving on wet tracks as they will leave obvious prints.
 However, it is better to change your tyres before you reach this point as it is dangerous to drive in the wet without proper tyre tread.

 Leaks and weak spots